ClickHouse/ClickHouse/docs/en/data_types/datetime.md

 # DateTime {#data_type-datetime}

-Allows to store an instant in time, that can be expressed as a calendar date and a time of a day. `DateTime` allows to take into account time zones for stored values.
+Allows to store an instant in time, that can be expressed as a calendar date and a time of a day.

 Syntax: